Liassoscorpionides

+Liassoscorpionides was originally referred to a new, monotypic family, Liassoscorpionididae.
 Being the only Jurassic scorpion known, there is no evidence that L. schmidti was aquatic (which was suggested in the past) and in the absence of further, better preserved material it should be excluded from future considerations of broad patterns of scorpion evolution.
-Some works consider it even a nomen dubium.
+Some works considered it even a nomen dubium.
+However a more recent work has retailed it´s validity, yet leaving unclear it´s affinities, maybe a relative of the Triassic Mesophonidae.
 With the spider Seppo koponeni is one of the two only known arachnids from the Lower Jurassic of Germany.